- Oktoberfest is also celebrated in Alaska’s breweries and bars

-Oktoberfest is also celebrated in Alaska’s breweries
+Oktoberfest is also celebrated in Alaska’s breweries and bars

 There are many local breweries in Alaska and every October they celebrate Oktoberfest with special brews and special “German” food.
 I never had such food in Germany, you get the idea.
 On weekends, they typically have a local band playing some bluegrass, country music, blues, salsa or pop music.